Novotnye/The_Subcelloc_script/README.md

-# The_Subcelloc_script
+# Membrane proteins and proteomics of _Cronobacter sakazakii _cells: Reliable method for identification and subcellular localization
-The Subcelloc script was created to automate the evaluation of the subcellular localization of a large number of proteins.
+This is a Python-based script created to automate the evaluation of the subcellular localization done in ...